-- Represents 186,897 shares of Series A convertible preferred stock issued to NeuroVentures Fund, L.P. upon conversion of \$280,904 of note principal and interest and 88,996 shares of Series A preferred stock issued to NV Acumen Holdings LLC upon conversion of \$133,494 of note principal and interest.
-Daniel O'Connell, our Chief Executive Officer and a member of our board of directors, served as managing partner of NeuroVentures Capital, LLC, the general partner to NeuroVentures Fund, L.P. which has sole voting and investment power with respect to the shares held by NeuroVentures Fund, L.P.
-NV Acumen Holdings LLC was a special purpose vehicle organized by NeuroVentures Capital to invest in the Company.
-(1) - (2) PBM Capital Investments, LLC is affiliated with PBM Capital Group, LLC.
-Entities affiliated with PBM Capital Group, LLC collectively beneficially own more than 5% of our capital stock.
-Sean Stalfort, President of PBM Capital Group, LLC, is a director of the Company. - Pursuant to the preferred stock purchase and exchange agreement, the stockholder elected to convert certain Series A convertible preferred stock shares into Series A-1 convertible (3)preferred stock shares, as shown in the table below.

-Represents 129,367 shares of Series A convertible preferred stock issued to Biotechnology Value Fund, L.P. upon conversion of \$194,051 Note Principal and Interest and 73,233 shares - (4) Value Fund II, L.P. are both affiliates of BVF Partners L.P.
-Matt Lampert, President of BVF Partners L.P., was a director at the time of the Series A/A-1 convertible preferred stock - Represents (a) 539,620 shares of Series A convertible preferred stock issued to James B. Murray, Jr. Revocable Trust U/A/D 8/5/1991 consisting of (i) 525,378 shares of Series A convertible preferred stock issued upon conversion of \$788,067 note principal and interest, and (ii) 14,242 shares of Series A convertible preferred stock issued in exchange for 14,242 shares of common stock; and 41,556 shares of Series A convertible preferred stock issued to Praxis Technologies L.P. consisting of (i) 18,322 shares of Series A convertible preferred (5) stock issued upon conversion of \$27,484 note principal and interest, and (ii) 23,234 shares of Series A convertible preferred stock issued in exchange for 23,234 shares of common stock.
+- NV Acumen Holdings LLC was a special purpose vehicle organized by NeuroVentures Capital to invest in the Company.
+At the time of the Series A/A-1 convertible preferred stock (2)financing, entities affiliated with NeuroVentures Fund collectively beneficially owned more than 5% of our capital stock.
+Daniel O'Connell, our Chief Executive Officer and a member of our board of directors, served as managing partner of NeuroVentures Capital, LLC, the general partner to NeuroVentures Fund, L.P. which has sole voting and investment power with respect to the shares held by NeuroVentures Fund, L.P. - PBM Capital Investments, LLC is affiliated with PBM Capital Group, LLC.
+Entities affiliated with PBM Capital Group, LLC collectively beneficially owned more than 5% of our capital stock.
+Sean Stalfort, President of PBM Capital Group, LLC, is a director of the Company.
+In June 2021, all entities affiliated with PBM Capital Investments, LLC holding securities in the Company distributed all of their Acumen securities previously held to their beneficial owners, including Paul B. Manning, the Chief Executive Officer of PBM Capital (3)Group, LLC, for no additional consideration in accordance with the terms of each entity's operating agreement.
+Under the terms of the distribution, Mr. Manning retains sole voting and shared dispositive power over all distributed shares through the completion of this offering, at which time Mr. Manning's voting and dispositive power over the distributed shares - will terminate except with respect to any shares held by Mr. Maning.
+Represents (a) 362,159 shares of Series A convertible preferred stock issued to James B. Murray, Jr. Revocable Trust U/A/D 8/5/1991 consisting of (i) 352,602 shares of Series A convertible preferred stock issued in exchange for 9,557 (4) shares of common stock; and (b) 27,885 shares of Series A convertible preferred stock issued to Praxis Technologies L.P. consisting of (i) 12,296 shares of Series A convertible preferred stock issued upon conversion of \$27,484 note principal and interest, and (ii) 15,589 shares of Series A convertible preferred stock issued in exchange for 15,589 shares of common stock.
 James B. Murray, Jr. is the trustee of James B. Murray, Jr. Revocable Trust U/A/D 8/5/1991 and is the Manager of Praxis Technologies.
-Entities affiliated with James B. Murray, Jr. collectively beneficially own more than 5% of our capital stock.
+Entities affiliated with James B. - Murray, Jr. collectively beneficially own more than 5% of our capital stock.
+Pursuant to the preferred stock purchase and exchange agreement, the stockholder elected to convert certain Series A convertible preferred stock shares into Series A-1 convertible (5)preferred stock shares, as shown in the table below.